Tuition & Fees

 Student's who do not qualify for Mantitoba Health can obtain international student insurance through MITT at a cost of $2.00 per day.

-Any student issuing a cheque in payment of academic fees which is subsequently refused by the banking institution will be assessed a fee of $25.00.
-This will include all cheques returned by the bank for insufficient funds, stop payments and closed accounts.
+Any student issuing a cheque in payment of academic fees which is subsequently refused by the banking institution will be assessed an Insufficient Funds Fee (NSF Fee) of $25.00.
+This includes any cheque returned by the bank for insufficient funds, stop payments and closed accounts.

 In the event that a program is cancelled, students are eligible for a full refund of application fees, deposits and tuition fees previously paid.